equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 ### null_resource.download_vcenter_iso (remote-exec): E: Could not get lock /var/lib/dpkg/lock - open (11: Resource temporarily unavailable)

 Occasionally the Ubuntu automatic unattended upgrades will run at an unfortunte time and lock apt while the script is attempting to run.
-Work is underway to solve this issue ([see issue # 7](https://github.com/packethost/packet-anthos/issues/7)).

 Should this happen, best resolution is to clean up your deployment and try again.